 - A damp washcloth

 It may seem to you that a big bowl will also be needed as the small parts are prone to fly away through the drain.

-Hopefully all parts are separated as you’re going to clean your instant pot before your first use.
+Hopefully, all parts are separated as you’re going to clean your instant pot before your first use.
 We’re going to clean the inner pot first as later it’ll be used as a bowl while cleaning other small parts.

 These parts are made of stainless steel.
 So, nothing to worry about.
 Either throw them into your dishwasher or hold them under the kitchen faucet and switch it on (using soap or warm water is optional as it’s brand new).

 Take everything, including the condensation collector and place them carefully in the inner pot and fill up the inner pot with soapy water.

-Use soapy water then wash with clean water and finally wipe out with a damp cloth.
+Use soapy water, then wash with clean water and finally wipe out with a damp cloth.
 Now carefully drain the soapy water from the inner pot, wash everything and let them dry.
-Also don’t forget to wipe after washing.
+Also, don’t forget to wipe after washing.

 Wipe down both the inside and exterior.
 There’s the heating element inside the base of the exterior pot.
 So, you should not wash it.

 Cleaning is almost completed.
 Now you have to assemble your instant pot to make it ready to cook a delicious instant pot recipe.
 So, let’s do it-

-Depending on your usage, once a month or sooner your instant pot will need a deep cleaning.
+Depending on your usage, once a month or sooner, your instant pot will need a deep cleaning.
 This cleaning will make your instant cooker look like a new one.

-Ingredients & equipment
+Ingredients & Equipment

 - Dish soap